top of page

 Gallery Pal - Crazy 8's.png

-The crazy eight brainstorming activity helped to generate and purge possible solutions, features, and concepts that could trigger ideas and layouts for a cohesive clear interface.
+Crazy Eight brainstorming activity helped generate and refine ideas, features, and concepts to shape a cohesive, clear interface.

 Quick Sketches and Flow